liaofeicoding/d3-playground/jyang1958/2016/04/02/SEO.md

 * Descriptive in a couple of words
 * Optimize Image Usage

+### Naturally Links Webpages
+* Have other webpages link to your webpage
+* Have other websites advertise for you

 ### Having the Website Searched with Mobile Devices
 Set the Code As: